Recurrence or transience of random walks on random graphs generated by point processes in $\mathbb{R}^d$: Introduction and main results

 \subsection{Conductance function}

 Given a realization $\N$ of a point process and an unoriented graph $G(\N)=(V_{G(\N)},E_{G(\N)})$ obtained from $\N$ by one of the above constructions, a \emph{conductance} is a positive function on $E_{G(\N)}$.
 For any vertex $u$ set $w(u):=\sum_{v\sim u}C(u,v)$ and $R=1/C$ the associated \emph{resistance}.
-Then $({G(\N)},C)$ is an infinite \emph{electrical network} and the random walk on ${G(\N)}$ associated with $C$ is the (time homogeneous) Markov chain $(X_n)_n$ with transition probabilities given by: We refer to \cite{DoyleSnell,Lyons} for introductions to electrical networks and random walks associated with conductances.
+Then $({G(\N)},C)$ is an infinite \emph{electrical network} and the random walk on ${G(\N)}$ associated with $C$ is the (time homogeneous) Markov chain $(X_n)_n$ with transition probabilities given by:

+Note that the random walk is well defined for locally finite graphs and that the graphs of the three classes considered in the previous section are a.s. locally finite.
+We refer to \cite{DoyleSnell,Lyons} for introductions to electrical networks and random walks associated with conductances.
 In our context, the cases where $C$ is either constant on the edge set (simple random walk on ${G(\N)}$) or given by a decreasing positive function of edge length are of particular interest.
 Our models fit into the broader context of random walks on random graphs with conductances, but due to the geometry of the problem we need to adapt the existing techniques.